A frozen popsicle is always welcome when the temperatures are rising and we are looking for something to quench our thirst.

 - Freeze for several hours until firm.

-I love making frozen fruit treats and it’s was more fun when my grandson saw how easy it is to make popsicles and he started making his own.
+I luv making frozen fruit treats.
+It was even more fun when my grandson saw how easy it is to make popsicles.
+He started making his own this summer.
+This is a great way to engage the kids in the kitchen.
+Especially when it’s a frozen treat that will enjoy.

 I will share my grandson’s fudge popsicle recipe in my next frozen treat post.
 He’s a mad scientist in the kitchen and we have lots of fun together.